FreekBes/FreekBes/README.md

 My name is Freek.
 I'm a guy who enjoys programming (who would have thought!), playing videogames, producing and listening to music, and taking pictures.
 Currently working as System & Network Administrator for [Codam Coding College](https://codam.nl/), which is part of the [42 Network](https://en.wikipedia.org/wiki/42_(school)).
 I also studied there - if you're interested in what the school's curriculum is like, feel free to refer to my submitted work in the [@fbescodam](https://github.com/fbescodam) organization.

 I've created several personal projects ever since I started programming in 2015, some larger than others.
 The biggest one is probably TunePlay, which was a website where you could play music from most platforms (YouTube, Spotify, Soundcloud, Deezer, Mixcloud) using just one interface.
-I also created [@me_irl_bot](https://github.com/FreekBes/insta_reddit_bot) on Instagram, which once had over 200,000 followers (until Instagram deactivated the account and I had to start over in 2019 and 2021 respectively).
+I also created [@me_irl_bot](https://github.com/FreekBes/insta_reddit_bot) on Instagram, which gained over 200,000 followers and roughly 25 million weekly impressions (until Instagram deactivated the account).
 In 2021, I created [Improved Intra 42](https://github.com/FreekBes/improved_intra), a browser extension that aims to improve the intranet of 42 Network schools by providing more (personalized) features and improving its visuals.
-It is currently used by over 10% of the active student population.
+It is currently used by over 25% of the active student population.

 The source code for _most_ of my projects is open sourced here, on this GitHub profile.
 Have a look around!